ibm-cloud-docs/power-iaas/faq.md

 {: #mtu-max}
 {: faq}

-The maximum MTU supported on {{site.data.keyword.powerSys_notm}} connected networks is 1476 bytes.
+The maximum MTU supported on {{site.data.keyword.powerSys_notm}} for public network interface is 1476 bytes.

+For interface on the subnets attached to VPN {{site.data.keyword.powerSys_notm}} supports larger MTU of 9000 bytes.

 ## Can I automate the Maximum Transmission Unit (MTU) configuration?
 {: #mtu-config}